This post may contain affiliate links. Please read our full Disclosure Policy.

 Onions

-Onions produce hues ranging from tans and pale yellows all the way up to vibrant oranges and deep reds depending on how long you boil them in water.
+Depending on how long they are boiled in water, onions produce hues ranging from tans and pale yellows to vibrant oranges and deep reds.

-- Start by adding skins from several onions into boiling water for 15-20 minutes until you reach your desired color before straining the mixture into another pot or mason jar.
+- Start by adding the skins from several onions to boiling water for 15-20 minutes until you reach your desired color.
+Then, strain the mixture into another pot or mason jar.

 - Add 1-3 teaspoons of white vinegar to help set the dye onto your Easter eggs.